urbanjost/M_escape/README.md

 ![sample](docs/images/snap2c.gif)

    Nice and simple.
 The biggest problem is that the constant strings cannot be turned off trivially.

-   The constant strings could be variables instead, with a function that initializes them and sets them to null I suppose, but adding a simple function to use the variables and a trivial subroutine to turn off using them you get
+   The constant strings could be variables instead, with a function that initializes them and sets them to null I suppose, but adding a simple function to use the variables and a trivial subroutine to turn off the escape sequences them is easy enough.

    So simply adding the color(3f) and color_mode(3f) procedures

 ```fortran
    program direct2
       use M_escape, only : color, color_mode